-There is an undeniable consensus that meetings are not exactly what we would call the most exciting event of the year.
+There is an undeniable consensus that attending a business meeting is not exactly what we would call the most exciting event of the year.
 We have all been guilty of it at one point, when we strain our ears to pay attention and, oops-a-daisy, find ourselves falling asleep during a meeting.
 Try as you may, but you just cannot seem to resist the soporific voice luring you to sleep.
 Nevertheless, eschewing meetings is not the solution to the problem.

 Towards An Interesting Meeting

-What happens now?
-You can either twiddle your thumbs and wait for them to grow tired of congregating for meeting or you can up the ante and make your meeting more interesting.
+So what happens now?
+You can either twiddle your thumbs and wait for guests to grow tired of congregating for a meeting or you can up the ante and make your meeting more interesting.

 Here are some ways you can go about doing so: